2017

 NHS England

-Concerns summary The GP practice lacked an adequate system to action hospital letters, leading to missed vaccinations.
+Concerns summary (AI summary) The GP practice lacked an adequate system to action hospital letters, leading to missed vaccinations.
 Concerns were also raised about the availability of essential vaccines and GPs' knowledge of how to access them.

 Luke Moulding